gbracha/lessRestrictedMixins/proposal.md

 The result of a lookup of a getter (respectively setter) *m* in object *o* with respect to library *L* is the result of looking up getter (respectively setter) *m* in class *C* with respect to *L*, where *C* is the class of *o*.

-The result of a lookup of a getter (respectively setter) *m* in class *C* with respect to library *L* is: If *C* declares a concrete instance getter (respectively setter) named *m* that is accessible to *L*, then that getter (respectively setter) is the result of the lookup, and we say that the getter was lookeup in *C*.
-Otherwise, if *C* has a superclass *S*, then the result of the lookup is the result of looking up getter (respectively setter) *m* in *S* with respect to *L*.
+The result of a lookup of a getter (respectively setter) *m* in class *C* with respect to library *L* is: If *C* declares a concrete instance getter (respectively setter) named *m* that is accessible to *L*, then that getter (respectively setter) is the result of the lookup**, and we say that the getter was *looked up in C*.** Otherwise, if *C* has a superclass *S*, then the result of the lookup is the result of looking up getter (respectively setter) *m* in *S* with respect to *L*.
 Otherwise, we say that the lookup has failed.

 *The motivation for skipping abstract members during lookup is largely to allow smoother mixin composition.*

 The text for super invocation (16.7.3) needs to be slightly revised so it is clear that the call is late bound (at least conceptually) to the next mixin application up the inheritance chain.
 Likewise sections 16.18.2, 16.18.6 (16.18.10 is ok).
-In both cases, one has to distinguish between S<sub>static</sub>, the superclass of the enclosing class, and S<sub>dynamic</sub>, the superclass of the mixin application executing at the point of the call.
+In all cases, one has to distinguish between S<sub>static</sub>, the superclass of the enclosing class, and S<sub>dynamic</sub>, the superclass of the mixin application executing at the point of the call.

  To achieve this, we revise the initial section of 16.17.3